Ivan Aska: Professional career

 Aska signed with the German Basketball Bundesliga club ALBA Berlin, in 2015, but he left the club before playing in any official games with them.
 He joined the Greek Basket League club, PAOK, in March 2017.

 On August 28, 2017, Aska signed a deal with the SLUC Nancy Basket out in France's LNB Pro A. On August 5, 2018, Aska returned to Greece once more for Kolossos Rodou.

+On December 31, 2018, Aska signed with the Seoul SK Knights of the Korean Basketball League to replace DaJuan Summers for two weeks.

 On August 1, 2019, Aska returned to Israel for a second stint, signing a one-year deal with Hapoel Hevel Modi'in of the Israeli National League.

 Aska joined Rabotnički in 2021 and averaged 13.8 points, 6.1 rebounds, and 1.3 steals per game.
 On August 3, 2021, Aska signed with DEAC of the Hungarian Nemzeti Bajnokság I/A.

+In November 2023, Aska signed with the San Miguel Beermen of the Philippine Basketball Association (PBA) to replace Tyler Stone as the team's import for the 2023–24 PBA Commissioner's Cup.

+In January 2024, Aska joined the Al-Ahli Jeddah of the Saudi Basketball League (SBL).

+On January 24, 2025, Aska signed with the New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).

 The Basketball Tournament (TBT)

 In the summer of 2017, Aska played in The Basketball Tournament on ESPN for Team Challenge ALS.
 He competed for the $2 million prize in 2017, and for Team Challenge ALS, he averaged 8.2 points per game.
-Aska helped take the sixth-seeded Team Challenge ALS to the Championship Game of the tournament, where they lost in a close game to Overseas Elite 86-83.
+Aska helped take the sixth-seeded Team Challenge ALS to the Championship Game of the tournament, where they lost in a close game to Overseas Elite 86–83.